tokunwarsingh/kbstechnocraft_gpaphql_learning/05-understanding-resolvers/README.md

 ### 1. Root Query Resolvers

-Resolve top-level queries defined in the Query type.
+Root Query Resolvers handle top-level queries defined in the GraphQL Query type.
+They are the entry point for any data request coming from the client.

+When a client runs a GraphQL query, GraphQL looks for a resolver with the same name as the field in the Query type.

+This root object contains resolver functions for each field defined in the GraphQL Query type.

 ```javascript
 const root = {